-Most websites share one thing in common: they are clean, light-weight as a feather and have a lot of negative space.
-Althought sharing such similarities, they are very diverse in their creative way to combine colors.
-Since today we focus on pastel colors only, we’ve included some amazing examples of web design that use such palettes.
+Most websites share one thing in common: they are clean, light-weight as a feather, and have a lot of negative space.
+Although sharing such similarities, they are very diverse in their creative way to combine colors.
+Since today we focus on pastel colors only, we’ve included some amazing examples of web designs that use such palettes.

 4.3.
 Pastel Colors in Digital Art

 When it comes to digital art, pastel palettes bring a part of the 80s retro-futuristic feeling in a new more modern, and sophisticated way.
 The neons are replaced with softer tones and the visuals look more delicate.
 In the following examples, you’ll notice how well pastels work with art, especially 3D art and flat design.

 When it comes to packaging, the best use for pastel colors is in the fashion, cosmetics, baby clothing, and food industries.
 In fashion and cosmetics, pastels look luxurious and high-end; for baby clothing, they feel tender and soft, while for food packaging they bring extra sweetness and deliciousness.

 Just like in web design, graphic design also benefits from pastel colors and their soothing and warming effect.
 The use of these color combinations is versatile, as they always add luxury to the softness.

 Photographers use pastel colors to add more surrealism and modernity.
 These combinations complement the beautiful compositions with powerful yet airy and light colors.
 Photographies with dominating pastel colors are ideal for fashion magazines, futuristic compositions and product photography, especially in the clothing and food industries.